jordipainan/webwallet-challenge/README.md

 The wallet is build on top of [dvote-js](https://github.com/vocdoni/dvote-js) and its initial purpose is to be integrated and used with the [vocdoni-ui](https://github.com/vocdoni/vocdoni-ui).

 A tentative roadmap could be:
-- [ ] Support Vocdoni transactions
+- [ ] Support Vocdoni transactions (first iteration)
-- [ ] Support EVM transactions
-- [ ] Support hardware wallets
+- [ ] Support login with metamask (second iteration)

 ### Main ideas

-- Do not imagine something like metamask.
+- The wallet should be an in-browser component (not an extension such as metamask)
 - Imagine something integrated in the vocdoni-ui, a npm package than you can import everywhere and can be integrated into any web application.
 - For having a visual idea of how will look like for the user, go to [vocdoni.app](https://vocdoni.app) and create an organization/entity.
 Basically you are creating an ethereum wallet and the metadata of the organization is sent to a gateway that sends it to IPFS, a wallet is created in-memory on the browser (your private key is stored encrypted) using [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) and a backend automatically sends some Gnosis Chain tokens to the same address created.
 It is like a web2 user profile but it is supercharged with web3 capabilities.
 - The idea is to make the usage of the wallet totally transparent to the end user unless some kind of expert mode is enabled.